Effect-TS/effect/docs/modules/RedBlackTree.ts.md

 ## fromIterable

-Constructs a new tree from an iterable of key-value pairs.
+Creates a new `RedBlackTree` from an iterable collection of key/value pairs.

 **Signature**